 - If you are adding any kind of liquor to your ganache, add it now and mix well.

-- Leave the ganache to firm for about an hour, then use it.
+- Place the ganache in the refrigerator for about an hour to firm up, then use it.

 - With a teaspoon, take dollops of the ganache and roll them quickly inside your palms to form balls.

-- (I formed the ganache into 0.3oz each piece).
+- Note: (I formed the ganache into 0.3ounces each piece, using a kitchen scale).

-- Place the chocolate truffles on parchment paper and place them in the refrigerator for 2-3 hours.
+- Place the chocolate truffles on parchment paper and refrigerate them for 2-3 hours.

 - Prepare small trays with ground nuts, cocoa powder and anything else you wish to cover the truffles with.